Venuanupati/SetupandProject-Airflow-Reddit-AWS/README.md

-# Reddit ETL Pipeline using Airflow and AWS
+# Reddit ELT Pipeline using Airflow and AWS

-This project implements an end-to-end ETL pipeline that extracts Reddit data using Apache Airflow, processes it, and loads it into AWS Redshift for warehousing and analysis.
+This project implements an end-to-end ELT pipeline that extracts Reddit data using Apache Airflow, processes it, and loads it into AWS Redshift for warehousing and analysis.

 ### 🚀 Tech Stack